Bipolar disorder: Prevention

 Attempts at prevention of bipolar disorder have focused on stress (such as childhood adversity or highly conflictual families) which, although not a diagnostically specific causal agent for bipolar, does place genetically and biologically vulnerable individuals at risk for a more severe course of illness.
 Longitudinal studies have indicated that full-blown manic stages are often preceded by a variety of prodromal clinical features, providing support for the occurrence of an at-risk state of the disorder when an early intervention might prevent its further development and/or improve its outcome.
+Circadian rhythm disruptions such as traveling across many time zones (jet lag) can destabilize bipolar disorder and lead to manic or psychotic episodes.

 Management

 The aim of management is to treat acute episodes safely with medication and work with the patient in long-term maintenance to prevent further episodes and optimise function using a combination of pharmacological and psychotherapeutic techniques.
-Hospitalization may be required especially with the manic episodes present in bipolar I. This can be voluntary or (local legislation permitting) involuntary.
-Long-term inpatient stays are now less common due to deinstitutionalization, although these can still occur.
-Following (or in lieu of) a hospital admission, support services available can include drop-in centers, visits from members of a community mental health team or an Assertive Community Treatment team, supported employment, patient-led support groups, and intensive outpatient programs.
+Involuntary hospitalization and institutionalization were once acceptable practice, but new recommendations to advance human rights instead call for the abolition of institutionalization and forced treatment.
+In lieu of a hospital admission, support services available can include drop-in centers, visits from members of a community mental health team or an Assertive Community Treatment team, supported employment, patient-led support groups, and intensive outpatient programs.
 These are sometimes referred to as partial-inpatient programs.
 Compared to the general population, people with bipolar disorder are less likely to frequently engage in physical exercise.
 Exercise may have physical and mental benefits for people with bipolar disorder, but there is a lack of research.

 Psychosocial

 Psychotherapy aims to assist a person with bipolar disorder in accepting and understanding their diagnosis, coping with various types of stress, improving their interpersonal relationships, and recognizing prodromal symptoms before full-blown recurrence.
-Cognitive behavioral therapy (CBT), family-focused therapy, and psychoeducation have the most evidence for efficacy in regard to relapse prevention, while interpersonal and social rhythm therapy and cognitive-behavioral therapy appear the most effective in regard to residual depressive symptoms.
+Cognitive behavioral therapy (CBT), family-focused therapy, psychoeducation, as well as interpersonal and social rhythm therapy appear to be effective.
+Further, recent research indicates that mindfulness and mindfulness-based therapies show considerable potential to alleviate depression and anxiety as well as to improve mood regulation and executive control in bipolar patients.
 Most studies have been based only on bipolar I, however, and treatment during the acute phase can be a particular challenge.
 Some clinicians emphasize the need to talk with individuals experiencing mania, to develop a therapeutic alliance in support of recovery.

 Medication

 Lithium is often used to treat bipolar disorder and has the best evidence for reducing suicide.

 Medications are often prescribed to help improve symptoms of bipolar disorder.
-Medications approved for treating bipolar disorder including mood stabilizers, antipsychotics, and certain antidepressants.
+Medications approved for treating bipolar disorder including mood stabilizers and atypical antipsychotics.
 Sometimes a combination of medications may also be suggested.
 The choice of medications may differ depending on the bipolar disorder episode type or if the person is experiencing unipolar or bipolar depression.
 Other factors to consider when deciding on an appropriate treatment approach includes if the person has any comorbidities, their response to previous therapies, adverse effects, and the desire of the person to be treated.